MatthewYurdin/First-Date/README.md

 # First-Date.js
-This is my Toolbox for Exploratory Data Analysis, especially for datasets I'm seeing for the first time.
-It handles rectangular datasets in various formats.
-Results may be printed to the console or in some cases, added as SVG images to the host html file.
-Datasets can also be exported in easy-to-read formats for R, SAS, Python, Excel, etc.
+This is my Toolbox for exploring datasets I'm seeing for the first time.
+It can handle rectangular datasets in various formats (see below).
+Results may be printed to the console or, in some cases, added as SVG images to the host html file.
+Data can also be exported in easy-to-read formats for R, SAS, Python, Excel, etc.

 ## Quick Start